thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 CHECK:	Fig 7b: NGC 3198 - sampled rotation curve from 1989 Begeman

 I also reconstructed the cited 2006 Cooperstock et al paper's rotation curve, however the fitted function looks like it is a different model than the 2021 Ludwig rotation curve graph.
+Probably because I need to solve the Abel equations with NGC 3198's normrho and normph, and normphi is based on the galactic width ...

-TODO:	Fig 8a: NGC 3198 galactic width function.
+CHECK:	Fig 8a: NGC 3198 galactic width.

 TODO:	Fig 8b:	NGC 3198 gravitational potential and gravitational potential derivative.